 In addition to using live chat for driving engagement, you may also use marketing case studies, e-books, webinars, and white-papers to drive home the value of your product.

 Bottom of the Funnel Users or BOFU

 This is the stage that is only reached by highly qualified leads.
 Buyers who have reached here are already thinking of making a purchase.
 They are aware of your brand and understand the problem you solve.
 However, they are yet to decide whether to choose your solution or not.

 Marketing for BOFU, therefore, requires you to create compelling content to help these users make the decision of going ahead with your brand.
 The idea is to focus on specific questions or problems that could perhaps get in the way of the sale.

 Your aim, at this stage, is to convince users that your product or service is the best fit to meet their goals.
 Remember, whether a buyer decides to buy from you or not in the next step depends on your actions at this stage.

 Therefore, your bottom-of-the-funnel content must focus on keywords that will lead your users towards making a sale.
 For instance, you could offer them coupons, free trials for signing up, live demos, etc.

 This is the final step where a consumer decides to buy your product (or not) and turns into a paying customer.

-How To Use A B2B Sales Funnel For Increasing Sales
+How to Use a B2B Sales Funnel for More Sales

 Awareness, Interest, and Consideration – every buyer goes through these three stages even if they choose to interact at the first stage via information found on the internet.
 We have already acquainted you with these stages and the marketing strategies you may use at each stage to increase conversions.